Emeric Thököly: Uprising

-Emeric and the Transylvanian volunteers joined the Kuruc at Derecske on 27 November 1677.
+Thököly and the Transylvanian volunteers joined the Kuruc at Derecske on 27 November 1677.
 His revenues from his Transylvanian estates enabled him to improve the equipment of the army.
-According to a new French–Transylvanian treaty, Mihály Teleki was installed as the supreme commander of the Kuruc army on 16 February 1678, but Teleki's appointment did not affect Emeric's actual leadership.
+According to a new French–Transylvanian treaty, Mihály Teleki was installed as the supreme commander of the Kuruc army on 16 February 1678, but Teleki's appointment did not affect Thököly's actual leadership.
 The Kuruc and Transylvanian troops assembled near Tasnád (now Tășnad in Romania), before they invaded Royal Hungary in June.
-Emeric captured the fortresses of Szendrő and Murány in early August.
+Thököly captured the fortresses of Szendrő and Murány in early August.

 Teleki and the Transylvanian army attacked Eperjes, but they abandoned the siege as soon as they were informed of the arrival of a relieving army in the middle of the month.
-Emeric continued the invasion with the support of local Slovak peasants.
+Thököly continued the invasion with the support of local Slovak peasants.
 He captured Igló and Rózsahegy (now Spišská Nová Ves and Ružomberok in Slovakia), and the mining towns along the river Garam (Hron).
 Besztercebánya (now Banská Bystrica in Slovakia) surrendered without resistance on 10 October.
 Although he had to abandon the mining towns after he was defeated at Barsszentkereszt (now Žiar nad Hronom in Slovakia) on 1 November, he continued to control 13 counties in Royal Hungary.

-Encouraged by promises of help from Louis XIV of France, the anti-Habsburg rebels now rose "pro libertate et justitia", and chose the youthful Thököly as their leader.
+Encouraged by promises of help from Louis XIV, the anti-Habsburg rebels now rose "pro libertate et justitia", and chose the youthful Thököly as their leader.
 The war began in 1678.
 Eastern Hungarian Kingdom and central Hungarian mining towns were soon in Thököly's possession.
 In 1681, reinforced by 10,000 Transylvanians and a Turkish army under the Pasha of Nagyvárad (today Oradea, Romania), he compelled the Emperor to grant an armistice.
 In June 1682 he married Croatian countess Jelena Zrinska (in Hungarian: Zrínyi Ilona), the widow of Prince Francis I Rákóczi.

-Thököly's distrust of the Emperor now induced him to turn for help to Sultan Mehmed IV, who gave him the title "King of Upper Hungary" (Ķıralı Orta Macar) - partly coinciding with present-day Slovakia - on condition that he pay an annual tribute of 40,000 tallers.
-In the course of the same year Thököly captured fortress after fortress from the Emperor and extended his dominions to the Vág (Slovak: Váh) river.
-At the two Diets held by him, at Kassa (today Košice, Slovakia) and Tállya, in 1683, the estates, though not uninfluenced by his personal charm, showed some want of confidence in him, fearing he might sacrifice national independence to the Turkish alliance.
+Thököly's distrust of the Emperor now induced him to turn for help to Sultan Mehmed IV, who gave him the title "King of Upper Hungary" (Ķıralı Orta Macar) - partly coinciding with present-day Slovakia - on condition that he pay an annual tribute of 40,000 Thalers.
+In the course of the same year, Thököly captured fortress after fortress from the Emperor and extended his dominions to the Vág (Slovak: Váh) river.
+At the two Diets held by him, at Kassa (today Košice, Slovakia) and Tállya, in 1683, the Estates, though not uninfluenced by his personal charm, showed some want of confidence in him, fearing he might sacrifice national independence to the Turkish alliance.
 They refused therefore to grant him either subsidies or a levy en masse, and he had to take what he wanted by force.